nandishkotadia/Redis---Hands-on/README.md

 It can have 2 keys and a data:
 i) primary key ii) secondary key iii) data

+There are various data structures supported in Redis like Set, List, SortedSet, etc. Data structure to be chosen should be based on your use case scenario.

 To explain this in simple way w.r.t SQL
 Consider following example: